 Initial tests are run.
 Using web-based telemedicine technology, the OSU neurologist assesses the CAT scan, the patient and consults with the ED doctor and patient’s family.

 A decision is made whether to have the patient remain at Galion or Bucyrus Hospital, or to start the patient on tPA (an order written by the OSU neurologist) and transfer him or her to The Ohio State University Wexner Health Center.

 Knowing the risk factors for stroke can help you prevent this life-threatening condition.
 If you are at risk, regular physical checkups and healthy lifestyle changes can potentially save your life.

 - Age: The chance of having a stroke nearly doubles for each decade of life after age 55.

 - Gender: Stroke is more common in men than women.

 - Ethnicity and Heredity: African-Americans and those with relatives who have suffered from stroke are at higher risk.

 - Prior Stroke, TIA or Heart Attack: Medical issues that compromise the heart and arteries will put you at greater risk.

 These lifestyle changes could save your life:

-- prevent heart disease: Reduce your cholesterol – especially if it is reaching 240 mg or higher.
-And watch your blood pressure – 140/90 or higher puts you at greater risk.
+- Prevent Heart Disease: Reduce your cholesterol – especially if it is reaching 240 mg or higher.
+Also, watch your blood pressure – 140/90 or higher puts you at greater risk.
 Exercise, diet and stress management can reverse these numbers.